HEALTH JOURNEY

 It’s Not Your Fault: Why Relief Keeps Slipping Away

-Painkillers, antidepressants, nerve medications like gabapentin or pregabalin.
+If you're reading this, you’ve likely tried many options for relief.
+Painkillers, antidepressants, or nerve medications like gabapentin or pregabalin.

-You probably have a drawer full of “things I tried that didn’t cure me.”
+Some people try CBD oil, acupuncture, or massage too.
+You probably have a drawer full of "things I tried that didn't cure me."
+And it’s not because you did anything wrong.

 Calming the System at Its Source